milmolch/BIO609_2017/demo_filesystem.md

 You need to download some files to follow this lesson:
 1. Open a terminal
-2. Download bashScripting.zip (prepared by Heidi): `wget https://www.dropbox.com/s/4x34u51vn1za17f/bashScripting.zip`
+2. Download bashScripting.zip (prepared by Heidi): `https://www.dropbox.com/s/fa2ga0ioc0ua8vt/bashScripting.zip`
 3. Unzip the file doing: `unzip bashScripting.zip`

 Let's check out the example data.